75 Fun Things To Do in Gatlinburg and Pigeon Forge, Tennessee

 24. Paula Deen's Lumberjack Feud and Adventure Park

 Compete in a lumberjack competition at Paula Deen’s Lumberjack Feud and Adventure Park.

 Enjoy an evening of family-friendly laughs at The Comedy Barn.

 Step inside a castle full of fun at MagiQuest, with four attractions including an interactive magic wand adventure, blacklight pirate golf, arcade, and mirror maze.

 27. Beyond the Lens

 Search for Bigfoot at Beyond the Lens, a pop-culture-themed indoor entertainment spot.

 Set sail on a nautical journey at Pirate's Voyage Dinner & Show for an interactive meal with the kids.

-Rev those engines in the go-karts at the Resort at Governors Crossing.
+Rev those engines in the go-karts at The Track.

 29. The Track